 Whatever does this have to do with group travel?
 Family.
 Friends.
 Spending quality time with each other.
 You connect the dots.

 When growing up, I can remember driving through a national park with my family and (at a very young age) asking my parents, "Why are there so many trees?
 Where are all the buildings?"
 Silly me.
 As an adult, I find myself increasingly posing the opposite question, "Why are so many trees being replaced with buildings?"
-At least national parks are protected (for now) and still offer respite from the urban jungles and sprawling suburbs that many of us live in.
+At least national parks are protected and still offer respite from the urban jungles and sprawling suburbs that many of us live in.

 Summer's approaching and thousands of families will go on road trips or fly to visit national parks.
 Groups of friends will do adventure weekends filled with hiking and backcountry camping to rejuvenate and breathe in raw earthly beauty.

 Here's a sampling of national parks to whet your appetite for summer exploring:

 A rugged, rocky island replete with wildlife and stunning views all around and plenty to keep the kids (or the kid in you) busy.